OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.DynamicCache/README.md

 Dynamic Cache extends Shape events to provide caching capabilities at the shapes level.
 Cached shapes can be composed of other cached shapes.

 Cached shapes are stored using the `IDynamicCache` service.
-It's default implementation is based on `IDistributedCache` which is itself based on `IMemoryCache`.
+Its default implementation is based on `IDistributedCache` which is itself based on `IMemoryCache`.

 ### Example: